-+ Also known as Virak Wanabat, the second day of Khmer New Year is a time to think of the less fortunate.
-People offer charity by helping the poor, servants and homeless.
-Families may go to monasteries to pay respect to their ancestors, and it also a time for family members to exchange gifts.
+Also known as Virak Wanabat, the second day of the Khmer New Year is a time to think of the less fortunate.
+People offer charity by helping the poor, servants, and homeless.
+Families may go to monasteries to pay respect to their ancestors, and it is also a time for family members to exchange gifts.

 Third Day – Leang Saka

 On the third day of New Year celebrations, Buddhists wash and clean statues of Lord Buddha with scented water.
 This cleansing is done to ensure that Cambodia will receive all the water it needs in the coming year.
 Another tradition is that children wash and bathe their parents and grandparents in return for blessing and good advice for the future.

 Where Is the Best Place to Celebrate Khmer New Year?